keilyn-will6/Spades-Game/README.md

 # Spades-Game
 My own implementation of the game of Spades using the console in java

-Before running this project switch branch to Game_finish_kw.
+Before running this project switch branch to Game_finish_kw in (Netbeans Eclipse, or on command line).